slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On creativity

 <!--
-> *"Imagination should be used not to escape reality, but to create it."  -- Colin Wilson*
 > *"When dreams become more important than reality, you give up travel, building, creating; you even forget how to repair the machines left behind by your ancestors.
 You just sit living and reliving other lives left behind in the thought records."  -- Vina, "The Menagerie" ("The Cage"), stardate unknown*
 > *"Society may give an exclusive right to the profits arising from them, as an encouragement to men to pursue ideas which may produce utility, but this may or may *not be done, according to the will and convenience of the society, without claim or complaint from any body.*
 > *"The best defense against logic is ignorance.*